8 Common Mistakes Sales Managers Make and How to Avoid Them

 Whenever they see one of their sales reps screwing up a potential deal, they step in and save the day.
 This hampers the junior rep’s learning process and, more importantly, demoralizes them as they feel as if the management doesn’t trust them enough to get the job done.

-Instead: Teach Your Sales Reps
+Teach Junior Sales Reps

 Resist the temptation to step in and play hero whenever a problem arises.
 You might be able to resolve the situation right now, but what if you’re not there?